MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 ### -SignatureUpdateCatchupInterval
 Specifies the number of days after which Windows Defender requires a catch-up definition update.
-If you do not specify a value for this parameter, Windows Defender requires a catch-up definition update after the default value of one day.
+If you don’t specify a value for this parameter, Windows Defender requires a catch-up definition update after the default value of one day.

 ```yaml
 Type: UInt32